HewlettPackard/python-ilorest-library-old/README.rst

 Description
 ----------

  HPE RESTful API for iLO is a RESTful application programming interface for the management of iLO and iLO Chassis Manager based HPE servers.
-REST (Representational State Transfer) is a web based software architectural style consisting a set of constraints that focus on a system's resource.
-HPE REST library performs the basic HTTP operations GET, POST, PUT, PATCH and DELETE on resources using the HATEOS (Hypermedia as the Engine of Application) REST architecture.
+REST (Representational State Transfer) is a web based software architectural style consisting of a set of constraints that focuses on a system's resources. iLO REST library performs the basic HTTP operations GET, POST, PUT, PATCH and DELETE on resources using the HATEOAS (Hypermedia as the Engine of Application State) REST architecture.
 The API allows the clients to manage and interact with iLO through a fixed URL and several URIs.
 Go to the `wiki <../../wiki>`_ for more details.

 Installing
 ----------